stronnag/msp_set_rx/README.md

 * `Q`,`q`,`Ctrl-C` : Clean exit.
 If the FC is armed, it will be disarmed first.
 * `F`: Unclean exit, potentially causing fail-safe.
 Be prepared to handle the consequences.

-If a `-throttle` value has been set, then, when armed it will run the motors at that value and the throttle will not be randomly perturbed.
+If a `-throttle` value has been specified, then, when armed it will run the motors at that value and the throttle will not be randomly perturbed.
 Two additional keypresses are recognised:

 * `+`, `-` raise / lower throttle by 25µs

-If the application is exited uncleanly, then on restarting `msp_set_rx`, the FC should recover from fail-safe (note roll and pitch are perturbed to force recovery).
+If the application is exited uncleanly, then on restarting `msp_set_rx`, the FC should recover from fail-safe (note roll and pitch are perturbed to force F/S recovery).

 ```
 $ ./msp_set_rx -d /dev/ttyUSB0 [-b baud]